ferrenza/discord.py/docs/api.rst

         Audit log entries received through the gateway are subject to data retrieval from cache rather than REST.
 This means that some data might not be present when you expect it to be.
-For example, the :attr:`AuditLogEntry.target` attribute will usually be a :class:`discord.Object` and the :attr:`AuditLogEntry.user` attribute will depend on user and member cache.
+For example, the :attr:`AuditLogEntry.target` attribute will usually be a :class:`discord_real.Object` and the :attr:`AuditLogEntry.user` attribute will depend on user and member cache.

         To get the user ID of entry, :attr:`AuditLogEntry.user_id` can be used instead.